paperwork/web/README.md

 ### Building

-Run `ng build` to build the project.
+Run `make local-build-develop` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use `make local-build` for a production build.

 ### Running unit tests